aptech/docs/docs/CR-spTScalar.rst

     rinds = 0;
     cinds = { 2,4 };

-    //Multiply all elements in the second and fourth column
+    // Multiply all elements in the second and fourth column
-    //by 'scal'
+    // by 'scal'
     y = spTScalar(x,10,rinds,cinds);
     d = spDenseSubmat(y,0,0);